-An often overlooked factor for making your video content look professional is your choice of lense/ lenses.
-High quality lenses will make your images sharper and more clear.
+An often-overlooked factor for making your video content look professional is your choice of lens/ lenses.
+High-quality lenses will make your images sharper and more clear.
 They will also make colors more vibrant in some instances when color is an integral part of the piece.
-If you are going to invest in equipment, a high quality lense is sometimes more important than the camera itself and should be at the top of your list.
+If you are going to invest in equipment, a high-quality lens is sometimes more important than the camera itself and should be at the top of your list.

 Along with lenses, lights are a must-have for any production.
 Nothing says amateur hour like drab office lighting producing unflattering shadows.
 Lights can be used to liven up a scene by highlighting key areas of the composition and making your talent look their best.
 Lighting a scene is one of those elements which, if done correctly, is hard to notice and creates a professional-looking piece of content, while the absence of proper lighting in your video is always noticeable.

 Struggling to get more visitors to your site?Get Your Free Audit

 Since 2012 Universal Analytics (UA) has been the gold standard website performance tracker.
 Most of you that use Google Analytics are probably [...]

 When people think of long-haul trucking, heavy shipping, or other sectors of the transportation industry, “cutting-edge online experience” may not be [...]

 Healthcare websites face a unique balancing act of simultaneously conveying patient comfort and clinical prestige.
 If it’s done right, a website [...]